-"It was frightening [...] we had two extremely difficult nights. [...] tear gas got into my house and living room and we had to hide […] it was like being in a battlefield […] [people were] yelling and screaming on the street. [...] everyone was worried about his family and children."
+It was frightening [...] we had two extremely difficult nights. [...] tear gas got into my house and living room and we had to hide […] it was like being in a battlefield […] [people were] yelling and screaming on the street. [...] everyone was worried about their family and children.

-Several Arab participants reported how the uprising surfaced the more broad complexity of being a Palestinian citizens of Israel.
-Relatives participating in demonstrations, polices' use of excessive force, and a sense of commitment to the Arab community spur feelings of discomport and frustration.
-Moreover, some participants, both Jews and Arabs, reported that municipality and law enforcement management of the uprising, generated among them feelings of disappointment and abandoning due to their incompetent to deal with the numerous violent events, as illustrated in the words of a Jewish participant:
+Several Arab participants reported how the unrest brought the broader complexity of being an Arab citizen of Israel to the surface.
+Relatives participating in demonstrations, the use of excessive force by the police, and a sense of commitment to the Arab community caused feelings of discomfort and frustration.
+Moreover, some participants, both Jewish and Arab, reported that the incompetent management of the unrest on the part of the municipality and law enforcement generated feelings of disappointment and abandonment.
+This is illustrated in the words of a Jewish participant:

-"The father and mother of the city shut the door […] if there was something Jews and Arabs had in common during the eruptions, it was the anger toward the municipality and police".
+The father and mother of the city shut the door […] if there was something Jews and Arabs had in common during the unrest, it was the anger toward the municipality and police.

-Moreover, data analysis shows that the events also threat participants' sense of professional identity as community practitioners.
-Many of them indicated that the violent events are essentially antithesis to their community practice which aims to promote shared existence and community strength.
-They shared that the events swept them off their feet, posed difficult questions regarding the impact of their work, and forced them to reexamine the assumption that coexistence is possible, as reflected in the following quote:
+In addition, the analysis of the data shows that the events also threatened participants’ sense of professional identity as community practitioners.
+Many of them indicated that the violent events are essentially the antithesis to their community practice which aims to promote shared existence and community strength.
+They shared that the events swept them off their feet, posed difficult questions regarding the impact of their work, and forced them to re-examine their assumption that coexistence is possible.
+This crisis of confidence is reflected in the following quote:

-"[I felt as if] my whole world collapsed.
-All the things I believe in [...] it generated regrets and doubts and it took me some time to say 'ok, it doesn't undermine my world-view [regarding the shared existence]'"
+[I felt as if] my whole world collapsed.
+All the things I believe in [...] it generated regrets and doubts and it took me some time to say ‘ok, it doesn’t undermine my world-view [regarding shared existence]’.

-Moreover, the events disrupted positive collaborations between colleagues that were perceived to be epitome of shared existence.
-Many participants, Jews and Arabs, shared that the events generated hostility and tensions within staff members.
-While some Jewish participants shared that they felt deeply offended by the Arab population, Arab participants painfully shared they felt Jewish colleagues blame them for the events:
+Moreover, the events disrupted positive collaborations between colleagues that were perceived to be the epitome of shared existence.
+Many participants, both Jewish and Arab, shared that the events generated hostility and tensions between staff members.
+While some Jewish participants shared that they felt deeply offended by the Arab population, Arab participants shared that they felt Jewish colleagues blamed them for the events:

-"In the time of the riots we had a holiday and hardly anyone […] wished us Happy Holidays. [...]
-On the Jewish side, whenever there is a terrorist attack [...] they generalize […] It hurts the most. [...]
-Even of I come out of the department and someone Jewish hurts me, I won't make generalizations about all the Jews [...] but for you it's enough that one or two or a hundred Arabs are causing a mess and then all Arabs are the same."
+In the time of the riots, we had a holiday and hardly anyone […] wished us Happy Holidays. [...]
+On the Jewish side, whenever there is a terrorist attack [...] they generalise […] it hurts the most. [...]
+Even if I come out of the department and someone Jewish hurts me, I won’t make generalisations about all the Jews [...] but for you, it’s enough that one or two or a hundred Arabs are causing a mess and then all Arabs are the same.

-Community practitioners as place-guards:
+Community practitioners as place-guardians